-Make a Homemade Carpenter Bee Trap
+How to Make a Carpenter Bee Trap

 An easy-to-build trap will help control a growing carpenter bee population.

-Cells are created within those tunnels, each containing eggs and a packet of gathered pollen on which hatching bees can feed.
+The bees create cells within those tunnels, each containing eggs and a packet of gathered pollen on which hatching bees can feed.
 Offspring will stay in these cells until next spring when they emerge, ready to repeat the cycle.

 Left to their own devices, populations will rise and the unsightly holes left in siding, decks or other wood structures will multiply exponentially as new bees emerge.
 If your garage is starting to resemble Swiss cheese, steps can be taken to put an end to a troublesome carpenter bee occupation.